-- COSPAS-SARSAT– EPIRBS under the COSPAS-SARSAT system work on the 406.025 MHz and 121.5 MHz band and are applicable for all sea areas
+- COSPAS-SARSAT– EPIRBS under the COSPAS-SARSAT system work on the 406.025 MHz and 121.5 MHz bands and are applicable for all sea areas

-- INMARSAT E– 1.6 GHz band is the one which this EPIRB works on.
-These are applicable for sea areas A1, A2 and A3
+- INMARSAT E– 1.6 GHz band is the one on which this EPIRB works.
+These are applicable for sea areas A1, A2 and A3.

 - VHF CH 70– This works on the 156.525 MHz band and is applicable for sea area A1 only